Literary adaptation

-Perhaps most importantly, especially for producers of the screen and stage, an adapted work is more bankable; it represents considerably less risk to investors, and poses the possibilities of huge financial gains.
+Adapted works are important in creating a network, which is known as intertextuality.
+This is sort of like a spider web, as a story shapes and expands across different mediums.
+Perhaps most importantly, especially for producers of the screen and stage, an adapted work is more bankable; adaptations represent considerably less risk to investors and pose the possibilities of huge financial gains.
 This is because: